ronanociosoig/nextFlix/README.md

 ### [Haneke](https://github.com/Haneke/Haneke)

-Haneke is an excellent and simple to use image cache and was developed by one of my colleagues.
+Haneke is an excellent and simple to use image cache and was developed by one of my former colleagues.
 I have used it in all applications since it was in early development more than a year ago.

 ### [Motis](https://github.com/mobilejazz/Motis)

-Motis is a JSON object mapping tool developed by one of my former colleagues.
+Motis is a JSON object mapping tool developed by another one of my former colleagues.
 It simplifies the mapping of JSON object names to values in Objective C objects, performs validations and checking.
 This is especially useful for complex JSON responses where some of the parameters may be nil, and thus it checks the values and prevents crashes.

 ### MBProgressHUD